kengraf/Eeny-redo/README.md

 # Eeny-redo

 This is a fork of kengraf/eeny-meeny-miny-moe.
-This repo demonstrates some of the simple things that can be implemented to to improve the overall architecture of the original repo.
+This repo demonstrates some of the simple things that can be implemented to improve the overall architecture of the original repo.
 The improvements are motivated by AWS's Well-Architected service.
 Details of each improvement are in the pillars folder.

 An example CloudFormation template and deploy script are provided, or you use the aws cli command listed below.